 All three boarding houses are coeducational.
 In each house the boys and girls have separate dormitories with shared social areas.
 Tech and WIFI are monitored and phones are stored away at night for the younger years.
 Prep time is set and a huge range of activities are organised from basketball to cooking plus shopping and cinema trips.
 Weekends, in particular, follow the flow and pattern that is family life with busier Saturdays and lazier Sundays.
 Throughout all there is a natural progression of what is expected from the youngest through to the oldest – a sliding scale of structure, freedom and responsibility.

 In all our boarding houses, great emphasis is placed on the creation of a caring community which shares a philosophy based on mutual respect, enthusiasm and enjoyment of each other’s company and achievements.
 We aim to develop tolerant, friendly attitudes and good personal relationships.
-We try to minimise the distinction between boarding and day students and we welcome students from different cultural, national or racial backgrounds.
+In school, we try to minimise the distinction between boarding and day students, and we welcome students from around the world.

-We have a small boarding family which is totally integrated into our larger day community.
-With only 20-25% boarders, we get to know all of our residential students really well and they benefit from a very special home-like environment.
-We welcome international students, but only about 7% of our students come from overseas.
-This means our international students get to really integrate into the British culture while they’re here.
+Our experienced house parents get to know all of our residential students really well and they benefit from a very special home-like setting.
 Our less formal environment also lends itself to making life long friends so students will go home knowing that their Frensham experience will continue well into the future.

 YEARS 7 TO 9: HAMILTON HOUSE